Biomass Energy in Virginia

 Source: US Department of Energy - National Renewable Energy Laboratory, Forest residues

-European Union regulations require use of renewable energy sources for generating electricity, so there is a market for shipping wood from Virginia across the Atlantic Ocean.
+European Union regulations require use of renewable energy sources for generating electricity, so there is a strong market for shipping wood pellets from Virginia across the Atlantic Ocean.
 A wood processing plant in Louisa County could manufacture compressed wood pellets, ship them overseas from a terminal in the city of Chesapeake, make a profit despite the low energy value in the pellets and the high transportation costs - and regulators could consider the final product to be a form of green energy.

 Such a deal was announced in 2011, though later that year the proposed production site shifted from a mill in Bumpass (Louisa County) to the Turner Tract Industrial Park in Courtland (Southampton County).
 The Bumpass plant, owned by Biomass Energy, closed in 2013.
 The Southampton County plant opened in 2015, ending up with the capacity to produce 760,000 tons of wood pellets per year.11